Saffron & Honey Soap - For Vedic Glow

 Kerala Ayurveda Saffron and Honey natural handmade soap helps to maintain your natural skin glow; Helps tone the dull and tired skin; Honey being a natural humectant locks your skin's moisture.

 AYURVEDIC SKIN TYPE GUIDE: The 1st step of skincare routine is to know your Ayurvedic skin type.
 This helps you to use a product that suits your skin.
-Your ayurvedic skin type, can be Vaya, Pitta or Kapha, or sometimes even a combination of these doshas.
+Your ayurvedic skin type, can be Vata, Pitta or Kapha, or sometimes even a combination of these doshas.

 TRIDHOSHIC SKIN TYPE: Tridoshic Type Skin is generally healthy & balanced skin with optimal levels of Vata, Pitta & Kapha doshas.
 The ingredients of this soap are chosen to compliment the already beautiful skin.
 They are not too hot, cold, astringent or overly moisturizing and are well-proportioned to suit all skin-types.